 Chlorine Poisoning: Toxicity Causes, Symptoms, and Treatment Options

-Chlorine poisoning is a medical emergency which occurs upon inhaling or swallowing chlorine.
+Chlorine poisoning is a medical emergency that occurs upon inhaling or swallowing chlorine.
 If a person is showing symptoms of poisoning, they should be immediately taken to the hospital or emergency room.
+Visit The Center for Occupational and Environmental Medicine (COEM) to learn more.
+For more information, contact us today or schedule an appointment online.
+We are conveniently located at 7510 North Forest Drive North Charleston, SC 29420.

-Read on to learn more about causes, symptoms and treatment of chlorine poisoning.
+Read on to learn more about the causes, symptoms, and treatment of chlorine poisoning.

 Chlorine is present in nature as a yellow-green gas.
 It reacts with water to form two highly toxic acids called hydrochloric acid and hypochlorous acid.
 Ingesting or inhaling chlorine in very large amounts can be poisonous for living organisms.
 Combining products that have chlorine in them with other chemicals can also lead to the emission of dangerous chlorine gases.